TAPAAL/.github/profile/README.md

 ---

-The TAPAAL tools consists of the following parts:
+The TAPAAL tools consists of the following projects:
 <div align=center>
   <table>
     <tr>